Dangers of a Single Story

 We’re committed to becoming the world’s platform for understanding, communicating and improving impact through storytelling.

-Want to know more?
+Want to learn more?

-Speak to one of our team to learn more about how Folktale can help you understand your impact beyond numbers.
+Speak to our team and learn how Folktale can elevate your impact beyond numbers.

-We would like to acknowledge and pay respects to the Traditional Custodians and Elders of the lands where we live, learn and work and extend our respect to Traditional Custodians whose country we create on, to their Elders, both past, present and emerging.
-We also celebrate and embrace diversity and strive to take an inter-sectional approach that empowers those around us and is respectful of their lived experience.
+We acknowledge and pay respects to the Traditional Custodians and Elders of the lands where we live, learn and work.
+We extend our respect to Traditional Custodians whose country we create on, to their Elders, both past, present and emerging.
+We also celebrate and embrace diversity and strive to take an inter-sectional approach that is respectful of lived experiences.
 We endeavour to create an environment that is equitable and inclusive for everyone we work with and for, where everyone's voice is heard.

-© 2021 Folktale.
+© 2023 Folktale.
 All rights reserved